The next deadline for Production funding applications is November 17, 2017.

 Media Fund provides up to $50,000 in Production funding for single programs of standard broadcast length (56:46 or 26:46).
 In rare cases, when the story warrants it, PIC will consider feature-length programs in accordance with PBS broadcast specifications.
-Producers applying for Production funds will need to enter into an exclusive four-year public television broadcast rights license for the US and its territories – this is not a grant.
+Producers applying for Production funds will need to enter into an exclusive four-year public television broadcast rights license for the U.S. and its territories.

 Projects that qualify for Production funding are ones that have already completed the research and development phase and are ready to conduct or continue principal photography.
 Producers applying for Production funding must have at least 50% of their total budget raised in order to receive funding.
 Funded activities should include principal photography, enough post-production to get the project to a rough cut, and other activities related to production.

-Along with an application producers must also submit the following application materials:
+Along with filling out an application form, you must also submit the following application materials:

-- Work-in-Progress in the form of a trailer, selects or rough cut
+- Work-in-Progress (WIP) in the form of a trailer or scene selects

-- Detailed Budget that reflects income and expenses for the entire project (R&D, Production and Completion)
+- Detailed budget that includes income and expense for the entire project beginning to end

 - Fundraising Strategy that includes specific funding sources and amounts

-- Training Opportunities Description that explains how this project will provide specific training or internship opportunities for emerging Pacific Islander producers or technical talent
+- Training Plan that explains how this project will provide specific training or internship opportunities for emerging Pacific Islander producers or technical talent

 Failure to submit any of the above listed items will result in disqualification of your proposal.